Convex Rhombic Polyhedra with Icosahedral Symmetry

 Some of the polyhedra displayed here are also displayed elsewhere on this site in which case a link is provided.
 Others are new, in which case a short explanation is provided.

-I do not expect this list to be complete.
+I do not expect this list to be complete - Roger Kaufman discovered four new examples in 2014.
 Contributions are welcome.

 One form of rhombus